mParticle/docs/src/pages/integrations/branch-metrics-server/event/index.md

 * tvOS
 * Web
 * XBox
-* Custom and unbound inputs

 ## Which Branch integration should I use?

 mParticle supports two separate integrations for sending event data to Branch:

 * An [embedded kit integration](/integrations/branch-metrics/event/) that bundles key functionality of the Branch SDK with the mParticle SDK and sends event data directly to Branch from an iOS or Android device.
-* A server-to-server(S2S) integration (current page) that forwards data to Branch server-side, via mParticle.
+* A server-to-server (S2S) integration (current page) that forwards data to Branch server-side, via mParticle.

 ### Most customers should use the embedded kit